 DON’T use applesauce that is sweetened or flavored.
 Blah!
 And, applesauce is not good for cookies you want to bake up thin and crisp.
 But, we will be talking about it.
 Also, baked goods made with applesauce are best when you let them cool at least 10-15 minutes before cutting to prevent crumbling.

 Nut butters like SUNFLOWER, Homemade Almond Butter, and CASHEW BUTTER are great for cookies.
 Especially thin or crisp cookies.
 Use nut butters that are ALL natural with no added oil.
 Use an equal amount of nut butter to replace the butter or oil in a recipe.
 Almond butter is great.
 Remember, nut butter is no bueno for those with nut allergies and it’s high in fat.

 What is aquafaba?
 This is just a fancy word for chickpea juice.
 Yes, the juice in the chickpea can.
 The flavor is actually pretty neutral and the consistency is very similar to vegetable oil.
-I recently baked a cake with it and it’s favorite oil replacement so far.
+I recently baked a cake with it and it’s one of my favorite oil replacements so far.
 It’s also great for cookies and muffins or just about anything else really!
-Use an equal amount of aqua faba to replace the oil in any recipe.
+Use an equal amount of aquafaba to replace the oil in any recipe.

 Mashed Banana, Pumpkin or Sweet Potato

 You can use mashed bananas, pumpkin or sweet potato for scones, muffins and bread.
 Use ⅓ cup of any of the three to replace every ½ cup of oil.
 Keep it mind that this is really only an option if you want the final product to have a slight banana, pumpkin or sweet potato flavor!
 But, that ain’t a bad thing.

 There you have it.
 Replacements for healthy oil-free plant-based baking.
 Pretty simple, right?